Challenges in Deploying Machine Learning: a Survey of Case Studies: Discussion of potential solutions

 \subsection{Tools and services}

 The market for machine learning tools and services is experiencing rapid growth \cite{huyen2020tools}.
 As a result, tools for individual deployment problems are continuously developed and released.
-For some of the problems we have highlighted, making use of the right specific tool is an entirely reasonable approach.
+Consequently, some of the problems we have highlighted can be solved with the right tool.

-For example, this is most likely the case for operational maintenance of ML models.
+For example, this is most likely the case for operational maintenance of ML models, discussed in Sections~\ref{sec:monitoring} and \ref{sec:updating}.
 Many platforms on the market offer end-to-end experience for the user, taking care of such things as data storage, retraining and deployment.
-Examples include AWS SageMaker \cite{venkateswar2019using}, Microsoft AzureML \cite{team2016azureml}, Uber Michelangelo \cite{hermann2017meet}, TensorFlow TFX \cite{baylor2019continuous}, MLflow~\cite{zaharia2018accelerating} and more.
-A typical ML platform would include, among other features, data storage facility, model hosting with APIs for training and inference operations, a set of common metrics to monitor model health and an interface to accept custom changes from the user.
-By offering managed infrastructure and a range of out-of-the-box implementations for common tasks such platforms greatly reduce operational burden associated with maintaining the ML model in production.
+Examples include AWS SageMaker \cite{venkateswar2019using}, Microsoft ML \cite{team2016azureml}, Uber Michelangelo \cite{hermann2017meet}, TensorFlow TFX \cite{baylor2019continuous}, MLflow~\cite{zaharia2018accelerating} and more.
+A typical ML platform would include, among other features, a data storage facility, model hosting with APIs for training and inference operations, a set of common metrics to monitor model health and an interface to accept custom changes from the user.
+By offering managed infrastructure and a range of out-of-the-box implementations for common tasks such platforms greatly reduce the operational burden associated with maintaining the ML model in production.

-Quality assurance also looks to be an area where better tools can be of much assistance.
-As mentioned in Section~\ref{sec:data}, data integrity plays a big part in quality control, and is an active branch of research \cite{abedjan2016detecting}.
-Models themselves can also greatly benefit from development of a test suite to verify their behavior.
-This is normally done by trial and error, but more formal approaches are being developed, as is the case with CheckList methodology for NLP models \cite{acl20checklist}.
+Quality assurance, which is the focus of Section~\ref{sec:verification}, also looks to be an area where better tools can be of much assistance.
+Models can greatly benefit from the development of a test suite to verify their behavior, and the community actively develops tools for that purpose.
+Jenga \cite{schelter2021jenga} ensures model's robustness against errors in data, which very commonly occur in practice as was mentioned in Section \ref{sec:data}.
+CheckList methodology \cite{acl20checklist} provides a formal approach towards assessing the quality of NLP models.
+The Data Linter \cite{hynes2017data} inspects ML data sets to identify potential issues in the data.

 As discussed in Section~\ref{sec:augmentation}, obtaining labels is often a problem with real world data.
 Weak supervision has emerged as a separate field of ML which looks for ways to address this challenge.
 Consequently, a number of weak supervision libraries are now actively used within the community, and show promising results in industrial applications.
 Some of the most popular tools include Snorkel \cite{bach2019snorkel}, Snuba \cite{varma2018snuba} and cleanlab \cite{northcutt2019confidentlearning}.